teodutu/operating-systems/content/chapters/compute/lab/content/synchronization.md

 But this is not all, unfortunately.
 Look at the code in `support/apache2-simulator/apache2_simulator_condition.py`.
 See the main thread call notify once it reads the message.
-Notice that this call is within a `with event:` so it acquires some mutex / semaphore.
+Notice that this call is within a `with event`: so it acquires some mutex / semaphore.

 `acquire()` and `release()` are commonly associated with mutexes or semaphores.
 What do they have to do with condition variables?